inusanaimu/The-Collatz-Conjesture/README.md

-﻿# The-Collatz-Conjesture
+﻿# The-Collatz-Conjesture Visualizer

-Collatz Conjecture
-Introduction
-The Collatz conjecture is a conjecture in mathematics that states that for any positive integer n, the sequence obtained from the following algorithm will eventually reach 1:
+The Collatz Conjecture is an unsolved problem in mathematics that involves starting with any positive integer, and then following a series of steps to eventually reach the number 1.
+The conjecture states that, no matter what number you start with, you will always eventually reach 1.

-If n is even, divide it by 2.
-If n is odd, multiply it by 3 and add 1.
-This project is a web-based application that implements the Collatz Conjecture algorithm and visualizes the sequence of numbers.

-Requirements
-The following technologies are required to run this application:

-HTML
-CSS
-JavaScript
-Installation
-To install and run the application, follow these steps:

-Clone or download the repository to your local machine.
+This project provides a web-based visualizer for the Collatz Conjecture.
+Users can enter a positive integer, and the web app will display the steps needed to reach 1 for that integer.
+The app also plots the path taken for each integer entered, creating a graph of the sequences for comparison.

+**Getting Started**
-Open the index.html file in a web browser.
+To use this web app, simply open the index.html file in your web browser.
+Alternatively, you can visit the live demo on [**myPage**]([https://www.example.com](https://collartz.netlify.app/)) .
-Usage
-The application allows the user to input a positive integer and generate the sequence of numbers according to the Collatz Conjecture algorithm.
-The sequence is displayed in a table, with each number in a separate row.
-The user can also reset the input and start again with a new number.

-Conclusion
-This project is a simple implementation of the Collatz Conjecture algorithm and a visualization of the sequence of numbers.
-It can be used as a learning tool to understand the concept and the behavior of the algorithm.
+**Usage**
+To use the app, enter a positive integer in the input field and press enter.
+The app will display the steps needed to reach 1 for that integer, as well as a graph of the path taken.

+The app can also be used to compare the paths taken for multiple integers.
+Simply enter a new integer, and the graph will update to show the new path alongside the existing ones.
+The graph will only show the 10 most recently entered integers, and will remove older entries as new ones are added.

+#License
+This project is licensed under the MIT License - see the LICENSE file for details.

+**Acknowledgements**
+This project was created by Inusa Naimu.
+It was inspired by the Collatz Conjecture, and uses the [**Chart.js**](https://www.chartjs.org/) library for graphing.